Arpit-Sahu/UI-Design/README.md

 # Web-Design
-made these web design using Figma and Adobe XD
+made these web design using Adobe XD